For a week by week description of requirements, assignments, and exams, refer to the Course Outline at the following link:

 Keep you backpacks and other personal belongings out of the aisles.

 This course moves quickly.
 If you begin to experience problems, consult me right away.
 Do not wait until you are hopelessly behind or lost.
-Extra help (including tutoring) is available from several sources, but only if you ask for it.
+Extra help (including tutoring) is available.

-Any student caught cheating will receive a grade of "F" for the class.
-Further disciplinary action may also be brought against the guilty student.
+Any student caught cheating or plagiarizing will receive a grade of "F" for the class.
+Further disciplinary action may also be taken beyond the Department of Fine Arts.
 This decision will be mine in consultation with the department head.
 Cheating is serious business and the penalties for engaging in this sort of activity will be severe.
-Consult the following link for further information on academic conduct as specified in your student handbook. http://www.tarleton.edu/~stuserv/handbook/AcademicRights.htm
+Consult the following link for further information on academic conduct as specified in the TSU catalog. http://catalog.tarleton.edu/undergrad/academicinformation/

 Students with Disabilities Policy